Table of Contents

 3. Another practical step admins can take is to limit the number of login attempts and to restrict login times.
 It is important to set low max attempts.
 Nonetheless, it needs to be a sensible amount so as to not constantly see passwords being reset.
 There is a mitigation on this solution though, since it could be used by attackers to narrow down potential user-names.
 A simple trick would be to restrict login attempts even for non-existant user-names.

 4. Time restrictions are a great tool since they simply stop connections by a particular user outside their set hours.
-It won't be a possibility over the board.
+It won't be a possibility across the board.
 Indeed, certain users need the freedom to access the network at any time.
 But it will greatly reduce the potential threat zone.
+TSplus Advanced Security comes with one more pinpointed safeguard.
+Homeland is a functionality whereby access can be restricted by country.
+Therefore, by allowing connections from only the known user countries, another welcome step is made towards securing RDP.

 Patch Management for safer RDP connection